 Perhaps you’ve seen Sofia Coppola’s movie Lost in Translation (2003) in which two Americans played by Bill Murray and Scarlett Johansson find themselves completely lost in Tokyo, Japan, due to the linguistic and cultural barriers.

 The movie clearly illustrates the difficulties of being in a country such as Japan where you don’t speak the language and know very little about life there.
 This is where Japanese lessons could be really useful in helping you get to grips with Japanese pronunciation, writing systems, and vocabulary.
+If you live in the capital, look for japanese lessons london.

 Immersion is the number one way to learn a language.
 The more exposure you have to Japanese, your more likely it is that you will learn it quickly.
 If you learn to speak Japanese in Japan, you will be surrounded by kanji characters and more than just the odd native speaker.